ojarsbuddy/bbo/club_onboarding.md

 @@@
 To give the extra credit for tables, insert the hack +LT=x+ into your game’s description sometime before the game ends. “x” is the number of additional tables to give the game credit for.
 If there is a half-table that you don’t fill with subs, you should round up.
 @@@

+## 2020.08.24

+@@@ Live For Clubs does not show section standings or section results. @@@ Working on it

+@@@ Hand records to show possible contracts? @@@ Double dummy results some day but not soon

+DQ, disqualify function?

+Going to be a board traveler very soon!

+Face-to-face considerations, recommendations, ideas, guidelines -- up to us.

+Team games still on the stove.